-- STI will not initiate the execution of declared taxes in case on non-payment of tax; - Unpaid taxes will not be subject to late payment interest.
+- STI and Sodra will not initiate the execution of declared taxes / social insurance contributions in case on non-payment of tax; - Unpaid tax or social insurance contributions amounts will not be subject to late payment interest.

 IMPORTANT: the taxes that are not paid be the individual will have to be paid two months after the state of emergency is cancelled.